 Exercising is a great way to prevent your dog’s joints from becoming stiff.
 If you think that your dog may be experiencing joint stiffness, then light exercise can help.
 Taking your dog for short walks, two to three times a day can help to alleviate any pain and get their joints back in motion.

-Another solution is introducing joint supplements, such as YuMOVE, into their diet.
-YuMOVE helps to keep your pet running, jumping, playing and moving comfortably for as long as possible!
+Another solution is introducing joint supplements, such as YuMOVE Joint Care, into their diet.
+YuMOVE Joint Care helps to keep your pet running, jumping, playing and moving comfortably for as long as possible!
 This can be added into their usual meals or even given as a treat

 For more information on YuMOVE products and how they can help your dog maintain a healthy and active lifestyle, visit our products page.